Jan Janszoon van Hoorn's expedition of 1633: Campeche

-Van Hoorn's fleet had difficulty circumnavigating the Yucatan Peninsula, their nautical charts proving inaccurate.
-They sighted Cozumel on 25 July, and Cape Catoche on 1 August, where they resupplied with fresh water.
-Here, they surprised an unladen frigate, from whose crew they learnt of a naval squadron cruising for them, with instructions to transport them to Saint Martin (a Dutch salting station which, to their surprise, had been captured by the Spanish that year).
-They nonetheless proceeded, sighting Campeche on the afternoon of 11 August.
-The ships anchored some 12 or 15 mi east-northeast of the city.
-(Note: Sometime during this circumnavigation (2125 July 1633), the fleet lost sight of the Zutphen, having 60 soldiers aboard, and further gained (or impressed) a mestizo and two Maya pilots (Laet 1925, Baudot 1986).)
+Van Hoorn had some difficulty circumnavigating the Yucatan Peninsula to enter the Bay of Campeche, as their nautical charts apparently proved inaccurate.
+They sighted Cozumel on 25 July, and Cape Catoche on 1 August, where they stopped for fresh water and provisions.
+Here, they seized an unladen Spanish merchant frigate, from whose crew they learnt of a naval squadron cruising for them, with instructions to transport the Dutch privateers to Saint Martin, a WIC salt works station which, to their surprise, had been captured by the Spanish earlier that year.
+They nonetheless proceeded west, rounded Point Boxcohuo, and entered the bay, sighting the port town of Campeche on the afternoon of 11 August.
+The privateer fleet anchored some 12 or 15 mi east-northeast of the same.